Read about the struggles and triumphs of breastfeeding twins from a mom who has had her share of ups and downs of feeding her twins.

-Well, things didn’t go as planned.
 This was turning out to be much harder than I anticipated, and I was quickly losing my will and desire.
 I was also extremely tired!
-At this rate, I was wishing away the months until they were old enough to start food and didn’t need to rely on me for all of their nutrition.
+It was about this time that I began wishing away the months until they were old enough to start solids and not rely on me for all of their nutrition.

 By my six-week postpartum checkup, I had mastitis and was in desperate need of a lactation consultant.
-My OB recommended a consultant, Christine, who also happens to be a nurse in the hospital where I delivered.
-I called Christine as soon as I got home and she was extremely reassuring that I was doing the right thing, even though it didn’t feel like it, and she would be able to help me sort out the rest when she arrived the next day. triumphs of breastfeeding twins
+My OB recommended a consultant named Christine who was extremely reassuring that I was doing the right thing, even though it didn’t feel like it. iumphs of breastfeeding twins

-Christine showed up and stayed with me and my husband for three hours.
-During this time she helped me nurse each one individually and then showed me how to feed them tandem (kudos to anyone who does this.
+The next day Christine stayed with me for three hours.
+During this time she helped me nurse each one individually and showed me how to feed them tandem (kudos to anyone who does this.
 This style was not for me and I couldn’t make it work). triumphs of breastfeeding twins

 After she left, I was feeling confident and back on track.
 But, I still didn’t trust myself and my ability enough to let go of the supplementation formula.
-So my husband and I decided that we’d only give formula as their last bottle of the night, which we’d done since day one.
+My husband and I decided to give formula as their last bottle of the night, which we’d done since day one.

-By Thanksgiving, the twins were just shy of three months old, and I had had enough and was at my breaking point.
-I didn’t want to breastfeed anymore, I wanted to give up and just use formula.
+By Thanksgiving, the twins were just shy of three months old, and I was at my breaking point.
+Not wanting to breastfeed anymore, I wanted to give up and just use formula.
 I couldn’t sit on the couch all day and night, every day, just feeding babies.

 I’ll never forget the day it all finally clicked.
-It was right before Christmas and I was on the phone with my sister-in-law and I had just finished feeding and changing them.
-They were happily swinging away, until my son started to cry.
+It was right before Christmas and I was on the phone with my sister-in-law.
+I had just finished feeding and changing them.
+Both babies were happily swinging away, until my son started to cry.

-Again, not trusting myself, I thought he was hungry.
+Not trusting myself, I thought he was hungry.
 I was home alone, I didn’t want to hang up the phone, and there were no clean bottles.
 So, I took out my Boppy pillow and nursed him while I continued to chat on the phone.
-And when he had his fill, he unlatched himself, stopped crying and went back to swinging happily! triumphs of breastfeeding twins
+When he had his fill, he unlatched himself and went back to swinging happily with his sister.triumphs of breastfeeding twins

-I wanted to do a dance of joy!!
-I can’t even explain what I was feeling inside when this happened.
-Christmas had come early!!!
+I literally did a happy dance!
+I can’t even explain the relief and joy I was feeling.
+Christmas had come early!
 From that day on, I breastfed them, one after the other, on a two-hour schedule.
-As they got older, and more efficient, it took less total time to feed them both.
+As they got older, and more efficient, it took less time to feed them both.